IndexZer0/eloquent-filtering/README.md

 > Allowing all filters by default and using filters from a HTTP request can put you at risk of sql injection due to PHP PDO can only bind values, not column names.

 It is strongly suggested that you keep `default_allowed_filter_list` as `none` in your config and explicitly allow only specific filters with `Filter::only()`.

-This feature is intended for use when you're not using any user supplied information and have complete developer control over the filters being applied.

 #### Aliasing Targets